MambaRetriever/MambaRetriever/README.md

 * `output_path`: The path to save the LLM generation result.
 * `generation_model`: The model used for generation.
 * `max_tokens`: The maximum output token for the LLM generation.

+## License

+The code in this project is licensed under the MIT license.

+The dataset is under a CC-BY-NC license.